nazim98/amal-tech-repair/README.md

 ## Packages and Plugins

-**Cupertino Icons**
-- The `cupertino_icons` package provides the Cupertino Icons font, which is used for iOS-style icons.
-This package is useful for maintaining a consistent look and feel for iOS applications.

 **Firebase Core**
 - The `firebase_core` package is the foundational Firebase library for Flutter.
 It is necessary for initializing Firebase services in the application, providing a base to integrate various Firebase features.